tobygameac/Wound-Segmentation/README.md

 HW2

-Image related library are not allowed.
+Image related libraries are not allowed.